 Outdoor companies now leading the way

 Although 90% of down used globally is in the bedding industry, momentum for change eventually came from outdoor companies, with Patagonia, The North Face and Mountain Equipment each developing their own standards – the Traceable Down Standard (TDS), the Responsible Down Standard (RDS), and the Down Codex respectively.

-TDS and RDS have now been taken up by other companies too, and Four Paws’ International Farm Animal Campaigner Nina Jamal says recent discussions across the industry have sent “an encouraging signal that there is agreement these cruelties should not be tolerated”.
+TDS and RDS have now been taken up by other companies too, and Four Paws’ International Farm Animal Campaigner Nina Jamal says discussions across the industry sent “an encouraging signal that there is agreement these cruelties should not be tolerated”.

 Discover which outdoor clothing companies have a policy for down in our ethical shopping guide to waterproof jackets.